ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 addressable via an identifier such as a UUID or a handle (as expressed in [PKCS11]).
 In general, an entity refers to a component recognized by users of the HSM, such as a key or the platform itself.

-An entity is composed of a type, the entity type, and a set of attributes.
-The entity type describes the class of the entity while its attributes define its state.
+An entity is composed of a type, the entity type, and a claim set.
+The entity type describes the class of the entity while its claim set defines its state.

 An entity MUST be reported at most once in a claim description.
 The claim description can have multiple entities of the same type (for example reporting multiple keys), but each entity MUST relate to different portions of the Target Environment.

 It is possible for two entities to be quite similar such as in a situation where a key is imported twice in a HSM.
-In this case, the two related entities could have similar attributes.
-However, they are treated as different entities as they are addressed differently.
+In this case, the two related entities could have similar claim sets.
+However, they are treated as different entities as they are reporting different portions of the Target Environment.

 The number of entities reported in a claim description, and their respective type, is left to the implementer.
 For a simple device where there is only one key, the list of reported entities could be fixed.
 For larger and more complex devices, the list of reported entities should be tailored to the demands of the Presenter.

-In particular, note that the nonce attribute contained with the Transaction entity is optional, and therefore it is possible that an extremely simple device that holds one static key could have its key attestation object generated at manufacture time and injected statically into the device and act as a kind of certificate, instead of being generated on-demand.
-This model would essentially off-board the Target Environment to be part of the manufacturing infrastructure.
+In particular, note that the nonce claim contained with the Transaction entity is optional, and therefore it is possible that an extremely simple device that holds one static key could have its Evidence generated at manufacturing time and injected statically into the device instead of being generated on-demand.
+This model would essentially off-board the Attesting Environment to be part of the manufacturing infrastructure.

 ## Entity Type

 An entity is defined by its type.
 This specification defines three entity types:

-* Platform : This entity holds attributes relating to the state of the platform, or device, where the Attester is located.
-Entities of this type hold attributes that are global in nature within the Target Environment.
+* Platform : This entity holds a claim set that describes the state of the platform (or device) itself.
+Entities of this type hold claims that are global in nature within the Target Environment.

-* Key : The entities of this type represent a cryptographic key protected within the Target Environment and hold attributes relating to that key.
+* Key : The entities of this type represent a cryptographic key protected within the Target Environment and hold a claim set that describes that specific key.

-* Transaction : This entity is logical in nature since it is associated with attributes that are not found in the Target Environment.
-The attributes found in this entity relate to the current request for Evidence such as a nonce to support freshness.
+* Transaction : This entity is logical in nature since it is associated with a claim set that does not describe anything found in the Target Environment.
+Instead, this claim set relates to the current request for Evidence such as a nonce to support freshness.

 Although this document defines a short list of entity types, this list is extensible to allow implementers to report on entities found in their implementation and not covered by this specification.
-By using an Object Identifier (OID) for specifying entity types and attribute types, this format is inherently extensible;
+By using an Object Identifier (OID) for specifying entity types and claim types, this format is inherently extensible;
-implementers of this specification MAY define new custom or proprietary entity types and place them alongside the standardized entities, or define new attribute types and place them inside standardized entities.
+implementers of this specification MAY define new custom or proprietary entity types and place them alongside the standardized entities, or define new claim types and place them inside standardized entities.

-Verifiers SHOULD ignore and skip over unrecognized entity or attribute types and continue processing normally.
+Verifiers SHOULD ignore and skip over unrecognized entity or claim types and continue processing normally.
-In other words, if a given Evidence would have been acceptable without the unrecognized entities or attributes, then it SHOULD still be acceptable with them.
+In other words, if a given Evidence would have been acceptable without the unrecognized entities or claims, then it SHOULD still be acceptable with them.

-## Attribute and Attribute Type
+## Claim Set and Claim Type

-Each attribute found in an entity is composed of the attribute type and value.
+Each claim found in an entity is composed of the claim type and value.
-Each attribute describes a portion of the state of the associated entity.
-For example, a platform entity could have an attribute which indicates the firmware version currently running.
+Each claim describes a portion of the state of the associated entity.
+For example, a platform entity could have a claim which indicates the firmware version currently running.
-Another example is a key entity with an attribute that reports whether the key is extractable or not.
+Another example is a key entity with a claim that reports whether the key is extractable or not.

-A value provided by an attribute is to be interpreted within the context of its entity and in relation to the attribute type.
+A value provided by a claim is to be interpreted within the context of its entity and in relation to the claim type.

-It is RECOMMENDED that an attribute type be defined for a specific entity type, to reduce confusion when it comes to interpretation of the value.
-In other words, an attribute type SHOULD NOT be used by multiple entity types.
-For example, if a concept of "revision" is applicable to a platform and a key, the attribute for one entity type (platform revision) should have a different identifier than the one for the other entity type (key revision).
+It is RECOMMENDED that a claim type be defined for a specific entity type, to reduce confusion when it comes to interpretation of the value.
+In other words, a claim type SHOULD NOT be used by multiple entity types.
+For example, if a concept of "revision" is applicable to a platform and a key, the claim for one entity type (platform revision) should have a different identifier than the one for the other entity type (key revision).

-The nature of the value (boolean, integer, string, bytes) is dependent on the attribute type.
+The nature of the value (boolean, integer, string, bytes) is dependent on the claim type.

-This specification defines a limited set of attribute types.
-However, the list is extensible through the IANA registration process or private OID allocation, enabling implementers to report additional attributes not covered by this specification.
+This specification defines a limited set of claim types.
+However, the list is extensible through the IANA registration process or private OID allocation, enabling implementers to report additional claims not covered by this specification.

-The number of attributes reported within an entity, and their respective type, is left to the implementer.
-For a simple device, the reported list of attributes for an entity might be fixed.
-However, for larger and more complex devices, the list of reported attributes should be tailored to the demands of the Presenter.
+The number of claims reported within an entity, and their respective type, is left to the implementer.
+For a simple device, the reported list of claims for an entity might be fixed.
+However, for larger and more complex devices, the list of reported claims should be tailored to the demands of the Presenter.

-Some attributes MAY be repeated within an entity while others MUST NOT.
-For example, for a platform entity, there can only be one "firmware version" attribute.
-Therefore, the associated attribute MUST NOT be repeated as it may lead to confusion.
-However, an attribute relating to a "ak-spki" MAY be repeated, each attribute describing a different attesting key.
+Some claims MAY be repeated within an entity while others MUST NOT.
+For example, for a platform entity, there can only be one "firmware version" claim.
+Therefore, the associated claim MUST NOT be repeated as it may lead to confusion.
+However, a claim relating to a "ak-spki" MAY be repeated, each claim describing a different attesting key.
-Therefore, the definition of an attribute specifies whether or not multiple copies of that attribute are allowed.
+Therefore, the definition of a claim specifies whether or not multiple copies of that claim are allowed within an entity claim set.

-If a Verifier encounters, within a single entity, multiple copies of an attribute specified as "Multiple Allowed: No", it MUST reject the Evidence as malformed.
+If a Verifier encounters, within a single entity, multiple copies of a claim specified as "Multiple Allowed: No", it MUST reject the Evidence as malformed.

-If a Verifier encounters, within the context of an entity, a repeated attribute for a type where multiple attributes are allowed, it MUST treat each one as an independent attribute and MUST NOT consider later ones to overwrite the previous one.
+If a Verifier encounters, within the context of an entity, a repeated claim for a type where multiple claims are allowed, it MUST treat each one as an independent claim and MUST NOT consider later ones to overwrite the previous one.

 # Data Model {#sec-data-model}